 Venous disease is a chronic condition, requiring expert follow-up care.
 Our multidisciplinary team also pays careful attention to the long-term needs of our patients, with a focus on preventing future events.

-The Froedtert & the Medical College of Wisconsin Comprehensive Vein Clinic offers the complete range of treatments for spider and varicose veins, in one convenient location, and usually without surgery.
+We also offer the complete range of treatments for spider and varicose veins — usually without surgery.

 Vascular Second Opinion Program